HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </hvml>
 ```

-As for the above HVML program, the result data of the `hvml` element will be the execution result of the entire HVML coroutine.
+As for the above HVML program, the result data of `hvml` element will be the execution result of the entire HVML coroutine.
 Thus, normal execution of the above program evaluates to the result of the last evaluated expression: 6 (the number of bytes written to standard input with the string "11:00" plus an extra newline).

-### 2.4) Template tag details
+### 2.4) Template tag Details

 The template tag essentially defines a document fragment template or data template, which can be regarded as a parameterized string or parameterized data.
-Therefore, we can actually use the `init` tag to obtain the same function as the template tag.
+Therefore, we can actually use `init` tag to obtain the same function as the template tag.

-All template tags can use their content to define a template, or use the URL defined by the `src` attribute to get template data from an external data source.
-When using both the `src` attribute and content to define template data, an attempt will be made to load the specified external resource as template data, and if that fails, the content will be used instead. like:
+All template tags can use their content to define a template, or use the URL defined by `src` attribute to get template data from an external data source.
+When using both `src` attribute and content to define template data, an attempt will be made to load the specified external resource as template data, and if that fails, the content will be used instead.
+For example:

 ```hvml
      <archetype name="user_item" src="foo:///nonexistent_dir/templates/user_item">